-Applications will be judged on the creativity and effort shown in the data development and/or dissemination and the realized or expected broader impact of the data.
-Applications will be judged by members of the MRSEC Executive Committee, in consultation with additional experts for guidance, as required.
+Applications are judged on the creativity and effort shown in the data development and/or dissemination and the realized or expected broader impact of the data.
+Applications are judged by members of the MRSEC Executive Committee, in consultation with additional experts for guidance, as required.

-The winning applicant or applicant team will receive a $500 prize.
-For applicant teams, the prize will be divided among the team members.
+The winning applicant or applicant team receives a $500 prize.
+For teams, the prize is divided among the team members.

 Please direct questions about suitability of work product for this competition to Victor Zavala (firstname.lastname@example.org) and administrative questions to Kerri Phillips (email@example.com).